OWASP/www-committee-chapter/tab_resources_for_chapters.md

 ---
 title: resources_for_chapters
 displaytext: Resources For Chapters
 layout: null
 tab: true
 order: 2
 tags: resources
 ---

 ## Resources For Chapters
-  A reporsitory of useful resources for Chapters
+  A repository of useful resources for Chapters